RSamaium/RPG-JS/readme.md

 ![Header icon](/docs/header.png)

-# RPG JS v3-alpha.
+# RPG JS v3-beta.
 Create RPG and MMORPG in your browser

 RPG JS is a framework for creating RPGs and MMORPGs.The code remains the same depending on the type of game!

-> The alpha.10 version has brought a lot of changes on the structure of a project.
-From now on, a system of modules has been added to the game development.
-> **I remind that it is not yet appropriate to make a game to put it in production because the version is still unstable**.
-However, we will soon have a Beta version which will be more interesting for your future projects.

 > **Don't hesitate to propose your ideas, your remarks and feedbacks on bugs, that will allow us to progress faster on the project!**